AGENT OS

 Key Takeaways

-As a designer, again, I learned how important curiosity is.
-Answers are right there in front of us.
-All we need is to go out there, connect with the people we are designing for, build empathy, and create better experiences.
-At the time of the sprint, I was moving to a new apartment, and guess what, I needed to have my internet installed?
-It was during COVID times, when self-installation was the only available option.
-And I failed it, as there were no active outlets in my unit, so they had to send a technician.
-The best thing that could have happened to me: I had a chance to ask my tech all the questions, observe the installation process, test the signal devices.
-We even went to the rooftop to locate the right switch and cable for my apartment.
-I was curious about every single step, every pain point that I then brought back to my team.
-And I know other designers were doing the same thing, pulling their old bills, inspecting their devices so we could all build a better understanding of the experience we wanted to design.
+As a designer, this sprint reminded me how essential curiosity is.
+The answers are often right in front of us, we just need to go out, connect with the people we’re designing for, build empathy, and translate those insights into better experiences.
+At the time, I was moving into a new apartment during COVID, when self-installation was the only option.
+My installation failed because there were no active outlets, and a technician had to be sent.
+That turned out to be the best outcome: I asked questions at every step, observed the process, tested signal devices, and even climbed to the rooftop to locate the right switch and cable.
+Every pain point I noticed was brought back to the team.
+Other designers did the same: digging out old bills, inspecting devices, so together we built a far richer understanding of the experience we wanted to improve.